jtail/conventions/java/general.md

 Motto: When reading code outside of IDE, it is difficult to distinguish static and instance members, however this information is often very important, especially when hunting for synchronization issues.

+#### Prefer positive checks

+When using if-else or other code branching constructs with 2 or more alternative branches, prefer logically positive condition checks.
+Note that constructs such as `!= null` and `!list.isEmpty()` qualify as 'logically positive' in most cases.

+    // PREFER
+    if (zombie.hasBrains()) {
+        // Do something
+    } else {
+        // Do something else
+    }
+    // AVOID
+    if (!zombie.hasBrains()) {
+        // Do something else
+    } else {
+        // Do something
+    }

+Motto: Humans have difficulty handling multiple negations when reading.